awronski/allegro-nice-api/README.md

 ```
 ## Subscribe to journal
 You can subscribe to user's journal using ```api.getSiteJournal(startingPoint)```.
-Like aboce methods this one returns [Observable](http://reactivex.io/documentation/observable.html) object too.
+Like above methods this one returns [Observable](http://reactivex.io/documentation/observable.html) object too.
 ```java
 long startingPoint = 0;
 api.getSiteJournal(startingPoint)